alecmildenhall/JAYA/README.md

 ```bash
 SELECT * FROM users;
 ```
 ## Test
 Install the Postman app or access Postman through your web browser [here](https://www.postman.com/downloads/).

+## Build Demo Client
+After following the steps above (Build, Test), open index.html in a web browser to start the demo client for Fridge API.

+## Run Demo Client
+Login with an email existing in the user table and click submit to view the foods and their respective quantities in your fridge.
+From here, the button "delete" can be used to delete a food item, "Add Food Item" can be used to update the quanitity of an existing item in the fridge or add a new item entirely, and "What Am I Missing?" can be used to generate a list of food items that are missing from your fridge (the food items that have less quanitity than their given core quantities).

 ### getFridge
 To get a specific user's fridge, create a GET request in Postman with the following request url: